 Breast, cervical, colorectal and lung cancer screening tests are free for eligible people in Ontario with an up-to-date Ontario Health Insurance Plan (OHIP) card.
 Some financial supports for travel required to get to a screening appointment are available, for example, the Northern Health Travel Grant and MNO travel supports.

 You might get a letter in the mail inviting you to participate in breast, cervical or colorectal cancer screening.
 The letters are part of Ontario’s organized cancer screening programs.
 They are to remind you about when you are eligible for screening.
-Sometimes screening test results are shared via a letter too.
+Sometimes screening test results and next steps are shared via a letter too.
 You can find more information about the letters on the Ontario Health (Cancer Care Ontario) website.

 Breast Screening Frequently Asked Questions (FAQ)

 No, but if it is found early, it may be less likely to have spread to other parts of the body.
 Treatment may also have a better chance of working when breast cancer if found early.